-The bill amends the Michigan Employment Security Act, specifically section 29, to clarify the disqualification criteria for unemployment benefits.
-It introduces new language detailing disqualifying circumstances, such as voluntarily leaving work without good cause, being suspended or discharged for misconduct, and failing to seek suitable work.
-A rebuttable presumption is established for individuals who reduce their working hours to less than full-time or are absent for three consecutive days without notifying their employer, indicating they have left work voluntarily without good cause.
-The bill also places the burden of proof on individuals claiming benefits, requiring them to show they left work involuntarily or for good cause.
+The bill amends the Michigan Employment Security Act to clarify the disqualification criteria for unemployment benefits.
+It introduces new language specifying that individuals may be disqualified for reasons such as voluntarily leaving work without good cause, being suspended or discharged for misconduct, and failing to seek suitable work.
+A rebuttable presumption is established, indicating that individuals who reduce their work status to less than full-time or are absent for three consecutive days without notifying their employer are considered to have left work voluntarily without good cause.
+Additionally, the burden of proof is placed on individuals to demonstrate that their departure from work was involuntary or for good cause.

 Statutes affected: